 Who Can’t Nebulize Colloidal Silver

-Always use common sense, and consider any conditions that may be unique to you before you nebulize colloidal silver.
+Always use common sense, and consider any conditions unique to you before you nebulize colloidal silver.
 For example, people with a silver allergy shouldn’t use colloidal silver.
 Although rare, people usually identify a silver allergy when their skin reacts to contact with pure silver jewelry.

 Before You Nebulize: Colloidal Silver Check